 One of the most uncomfortable parts of aging can be decline in joint health that occurs as the cartilage that protects the ends of the bones begins to deteriorate as we age due to a decline in collagen.
-This is often experienced as pain and stiffness, particularly in the hands, hips, knees, and shoulders.

 > Keeps You Looking Younger for Longer

 If preventing premature signs of aging is important to you, bovine collagen is one of the best dietary supplements that you can use.
 Bovine collagen supplements increase the amount and quality of collagen in the skin, which helps to reduce the appearance of fine lines and wrinkles.
-Although it does not appear that bovine collagen supplements increase the skin’s moisture content, they have been shown to improve the elasticity of the skin, amount of collagen, strength of the collagen fibers, and level of antioxidant activity.
+Although it does not appear that bovine collagen supplements increase the skin’s moisture content, they have been shown to support the elasticity of the skin, amount of collagen, strength of the collagen fibers, and level of antioxidant activity.

 > Supports Bone Health